jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
   <a href="https://artofproblemsolving.com/news/articles/how-to-write-a-solution">How to write a solution</a>.
-From math olympiad perspective, but still valid for professional mathematics/physics/computer science.
+Written from math olympiad perspectives, but still valid for professional mathematics/physics/computer science.
 </li>

 <li>